ur4me/Taxi-Trip-Duration/README.md

 train <- train[-index_outlier,]
 ```

-I will remove outliers in the longitude and latitude columns for robust model.
+I will remove outliers in the longitude and latitude columns in order to make robust model.
 ```
 #remove pickup_longitude outliers
 upper_outlier <- quantile(train$pickup_longitude,0.99)